FelixKoulischer/FBG_using_edm2/README.md

  - The presets are modified to avoid the use of Autoguidance (allthough our FBG scheme can easily be reformulated to work as such). <br>
        These are defined using the FID optimized learned models and can bespecified using `--preset 'edm2-img512-{xs|s|m|l|xl}'`.

  - A print_guidance_scale command that prints the guidance scales during inference is also implemented (this functionality should only be used when debugging/analysing the code). <br>
        To print the guidance scales through inference simply add `--print_guidance_scales` to your desired run.

+The `calculate_precision_recall.py` file is a pytorch equivalent version of the one present in https://github.com/kynkaat/improved-precision-and-recall-metric/tree/master [6].
+It takes as argument:

+  - The location of the generated images `--generated_directory`

+  - The location of the Imagenet512 test set `--reference_directory`

+  - The number of images that should be analysed `--num_images`

+  - The batch size with which the images are processed `--batch_size`

+  - The k value for the k-th nearest neighbour `--top_k`

 ## Useful commands to test out different guidance schemes

 We here provide a few illustrative commands to generate image using different settings.

+**IMPORTANT:** Please make sure to always pass the required hyperparameters for the desired gudiance method.
+If not specified default values will be used.

 ```.bash
 # Example 1 (DinoV2 optimum): FBG + Stochastic sampling + Specifying t0 and t1 explicitly + printing the guidance scale